-Using health checks to ensure efficiency, reduce costs and ramp up renewable energy use.
+Using health checks on dispatch practices to ensure efficiency, reduce costs and ramp up renewable energy use.

 Background, challenges and context

-Efficiency of dispatch in power systems is an important health check of the existing system to ensure that the incumbent system is using existing resources properly and can improve to accommodate low carbon resources going forward.
+Efficiency of dispatch in power systems is an important health check to ensure that existing resources are being used properly and low carbon resources can be accommodated going forward.

-The World Bank’s Energy Sector Management Assistance Program (ESMAP) has found that, even in a relatively small system like Bangladesh, over a billion dollars could be saved through more efficient dispatch by reducing unnecessary reliance on oil and using available domestic gas more efficiently.
+The World Bank’s Energy Sector Management Assistance Program (ESMAP) has found that even in a relatively small system such as in Bangladesh (11 GW at the time of the analysis), over a billion dollars could be saved through more efficient dispatch by reducing unnecessary reliance on oil and using available domestic gas more efficiently.

-Absent a wholesale electricity market, it is critical that a health check is performed on dispatch practices not only to reduce costs, but also to explore ways to introduce much-needed flexibility in these systems so that variable renewable energy can ramp up rapidly without jeopardizing system reliability.
+In countries where wholesale electricity markets are absent, it is critical that health checks are performed on dispatch practices not only to reduce costs, but also to explore ways to introduce much-needed flexibility into systems so that variable renewable energy can ramp up rapidly without jeopardising system reliability.
 Yet, dispatch diagnosis is very rarely performed in developing countries.

 Research overview and objectives

 The Power Systems Planning Group, part of ESMAP, conducted a dispatch optimisation study in Pakistan and Nigeria, replicating a previous study it carried out in Bangladesh.

 The team established a simple but robust methodology that could work with existing modelling tools and available data and could be applied to a number of systems.

 - How can we set an efficient benchmark, namely an optimised generation dispatch?